WASSCE: WAEC compiles list of erring supervisors for sanctions — Nigeria Today

 “We want to commend security agencies, especially the police, for partnering with us in an effort to expose and check the cankerworm,” he said.

-Ojijeogu said that such partnership led to arrest of some men in Lagos found to be operating the rogue websites to defraud unsuspecting candidates.
+Ojijeogu told the newsmen that such partnership led to arrest of some men in Lagos found to be operating the rogue websites to defraud unsuspecting candidates.

 He added that the collaboration assisted the council to apprehend a syndicate at various locations in 2017.